klausfrieler/mpiquiz/README.md

 # mpiquiz: A collection music genre expertise quiues.

-This package contains a collection of music genre quizes.
+This package contains a collection of music genre quizzes (metal, jazz, classical, hiphop)

 ### Manual
 More detailed information is to follow.